xivapi/static/src/content/docs/docs/guides/pinning.md

 ---

-As outlined in important concepts, new [game versions][versions] may result in arbitrary breaking changes, and [schemas] may recieve changes from the community to fix or improve them.
+As outlined in important concepts, new [game versions][versions] may result in arbitrary breaking changes, and [schemas] may receive changes from the community to fix or improve them.

 Either of the above may affect how the API structures data in responses - in turn, breaking any code utilising the API that relies on that structure.

-Nobody wants to be on the recieving end of unannounced breaking changes.
+Nobody wants to be on the receiving end of unannounced breaking changes.
 XIVAPI lets you "pin" game versions and schemas to ensure that your consumption of the API won't change until you're ready to update it.